olebole/irafdoc/doc/nttools.tscopy.rst

   <p>
   NOTE: Be careful when using a wildcard for the extension.
-  If you have the files 'table.tab' and 'table.lis' in the current directory, for example, then the command <tt>"tscopy tab* test/"</tt> would copy both files to the subdirectory 'test'.
+  If you have the files 'table.tab' and 'table.lis' in the current directory, for example, then the command <span style="font-family: monospace;">"tscopy tab* test/"</span> would copy both files to the subdirectory
+  'test'.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->